Lishan Laomu: Journey to the West

 In Chapter 23 of the Journey to the West, the bodhisattva Guanyin invited Lishan Laomu to assist in testing Tang Sanzang.
 Guanyin, Manjushri, and Samantabhadra transformed into attractive girls, while Lishan Laomu took on the appearance of an old widow.
 Along with the beautiful daughters, they tested Tang Sanzang and his disciples.
 As a result, Tang Seng and his companions followed the precepts, but Zhu Bajie was tempted by the girls.

-In another chapter, after Tang Sanzang and his disciples are defeated by the poison tea of the Hundred-Eyed Demon King, Lishan Laomu disguises herself as a mourning woman and holds her husband's funeral.
+In another chapter, after Tang Sanzang and his disciples are defeated by the poison tea of the Hundred-Eyed Demon Lord, Lishan Laomu disguises herself as a mourning woman and holds her husband's funeral.
 When Sun Wukong encountered her, she instructed him to go to the Thousand Flowers Cave in Ziyun Mountain and invite the bodhisattva Pilanpo to subdue the monster.
 After giving her instructions, the woman vanished, and Lishan Laomu appeared in the sky, explaining that she had just returned from the Longhua meeting and she saw that Tang Seng was in trouble.
 She said that is why she had disguised herself as a mourning woman to help Sun Wukong.

 The old zaju or operatic version text of The Journey to the West (Note: Conventionally referred to as "The Journey to the West as zaju".) styles the Lishan Laomu as the elder sister of the protagonist, the Monkey King Sun Wukong.
-The zaju version is made confusing because the title Qitian Dasheng (斉天大聖, 'Great Sage Equal to Heaven') which normally refers to Sun Wukong himself (Note: As is the case in the book version of the Journey to the West", and the enshrining conventions and practices of the Taoist Chinese folk religion.) is conferred to a supposed elder brother of his; meanwhile Sun Wukong adopts the slightly different title of Tongtian Dasheng (通天大聖, 'Great Sage Reaching Heaven').
+The zaju version is made confusing because the title Qitian Dasheng (斉天大聖, 'Great Sage Equal to Heaven') which normally refers to Sun Wukong himself (Note: As is the case in the book version of the Journey to the West, and the enshrining conventions and practices of the Taoist Chinese folk religion.) is conferred to a supposed elder brother of his; meanwhile Sun Wukong adopts the slightly different title of Tongtian Dasheng (通天大聖, 'Great Sage Reaching Heaven').
 (Note: Also, Sun Wukong is also alternatively referred to as Sun Xingzhe (孫行者, 'the acolyte/ascetic').)

 While the text of the romance version of the Journey to the West mentions the concept of the Immortals of the Upper Eight Caves, it only names divinities other than Li Shan Laomu, (Note: The Three Pure Ones, Four Sovereigns (sidi, 四帝), and the Heavenly Devas of the taiyi (taiyi tianxian, 太乙天仙) and others.) however, some baojuan scrolls dating to the Qing dynasty period do name her among the "Eight Upper Immortals" (cf. Divine Immortals of the Eight Grottoes, or Eight Immortals of the Upper, Middle, and Lower spheres).
 (Note: The He Xiangu baojuan (《何仙姑宝巻》, 'The Precious Scroll of the Immortal Maiden He') names Lishan Laomu (驪山老母) and the Baxian [da] shangshou baojuan (《八仙[大]上寿宝巻》, 'on the Eight Immortals' Birthday Congratulations') names Lishan Laomu (黎山老母), but the other divinities listed as the Eight Immortals or the Upper differ completely.)